wusca/a-terrible-game/README.md

 # good-game
-Our attempt to make a truly horrificly bad game.
+Our attempt to make a horrificly bad game with excellent programming.

 ## Planned Features